Redmond Bacon (Writer)

-The London-born incendiary singer of Sri Lankan origin has always been caught between two worlds, and she is now the subject of what's possibly the best documentary of the year - in cinemas Friday, September 21st [Read More...]
+The London-born incendiary singer of Sri Lankan origin has always been caught between two worlds, and she is now the subject of what's possibly the best documentary of the year - out on VoD on Monday, December 10th.
+[Read More...]

 One Wild Moment (Un Moment d’Égarement)

 One move is all it takes!
 Vincent Cassel plays a fundamentally decent man whose life is turned upside down due to one single extraordinarily bad mistake, in French genre-bender - watch it now at home with Walk this Way [Read More...]